 Make your garden safe for them

-Don’t use slug pellets as they can be poisonous to hedgehogs, and ponds also pose a hazard, so pile some stones or rocks up at the side of the pond so they have a way out if they should fall in.
-Hedgehogs tend to hide in piles of leaves and rubbish, so be careful not to pick up a hedgehog when you’re putting leaves and waste in the bin or onto a bonfire.
+Don’t use slug pellets as they can be poisonous to hedgehogs and ponds also pose a hazard.
+By piling some stones or rocks up at the side of the pond you make sure they have a way out if they should fall in.
+Hedgehogs tend to hide in piles of leaves and rubbish.
+Be careful not to pick up a hedgehog when you’re putting leaves and waste in the bin or onto a bonfire.

 Make sure they have plenty to eat

-Hedgehogs mainly live on a diet of insects, but you can make sure they have enough food to get them over the winter by putting out cat or dog food, crushed up cat biscuits, chopped boiled eggs, or even special hedgehog food that you can buy from pet shops.
+Hedgehogs mainly live on a diet of insects.
+However, you can make sure they have enough food to get them over the winter by putting out cat or dog food, crushed up cat biscuits or chopped boiled eggs.
+You can even get special hedgehog food that you can buy from pet shops.
 Other wildlife might try and steal the food if you leave it out (this means you, Mr. fox) so put it in a plastic box with a hole cut in it that’s big enough for a hedgehog to get into.
 Put some water out for them too in a shallow dish.
 Don’t be tempted to leave out bread and milk as it’s bad for hedgehogs.

-Create a place for them to hibernate safely
+Create a place for hedgehogs to hibernate safely

-Hedgehogs hibernation havens of choice include piles of leaves, stacks of logs, or compost heaps, but if you really want to make them feel at home, you can build them a hibernation house.
+Hedgehogs hibernation havens of choice include piles of leaves, stacks of logs, or compost heaps.
+If you really want to make them feel at home, you can build them a hibernation house.
 This is a good little project to get the kids involved in.
 You’ll need: